Useful Information For Current & Prospective Parents

 The Nurseries are open between 8.50am and 4.00pm.

 Wraparound care from 8.15 to 8.50am and 4.00 to 5.30pm is also available, please contact Mrs Dunlop or Mrs Paton for further information.

-The fees given here below are per term.
-They include the funding deduction from South Ayrshire Council, insurance and snacks.
+The below fees are termly (unless stated otherwise) and include the funding deduction from South Ayrshire Council.

 There are clothing requirements for children in both Nurseries.
 For children attending the Outdoor Nursery, clothing is especially important as the children need to be both warm and comfortable.